Celiac Disease: Signs, Causes & Natural Solutions

-The real problem today is the chemicals used in growing, harvesting and storing grains (like Aluminium Fluoride), to protect and treat against pests like weevils.
+The real problem today is the chemicals used in growing, harvesting and storing grains (chemicals like Aluminium Fluoride are commonly used by big agribusinesses), to protect and treat against pests and weevils.

 The residues of these chemicals that end up in grain products, are the biggest causes of sensitivities in the gut.

 For individuals who are supposedly 'gluten intolerant', in many cases a colon cleanse will help re-set the gut lining and remove the intolerance.
 Then, if they are to eat bread prepared from organic, fresh harvested whole grains that have had no exposure to chemicals, there is rarely any sensitivity.